Stories

 Chelsea face Brentford in the Premier League next

-Chelsea’s next test comes in the Premier League against Brentford, and Rosenior has already hinted that some of his missing players could return.
-Palmer and James are being monitored closely, and their availability would immediately lift the team’s balance and threat
+Chelsea’s next test is in the Premier League against Brentford, and Rosenior has already hinted that some of his missing players could be back.
+Palmer and James are still being assessed, and their availability would lift the team’s spirit.

 Comments (0)